Jake Fraley Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.08).
+- The Brewers' 4.15 team ERA ranks 13th among all league pitching staffs.

-- The Brewers will send Rea (2-3) to make his ninth start of the season.
-He is 2-3 with a 4.89 ERA and 35 strikeouts through 42 1/3 innings pitched.
+- Houser gets the start for the Brewers, his sixth of the season.
+He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.

-- The righty's most recent time out came on Sunday against the San Francisco Giants, when he tossed six innings, surrendering four earned runs while giving up five hits.
+- His most recent time out came on Tuesday against the Toronto Blue Jays, when the righty threw 4 1/3 innings, surrendering six earned runs while giving up 11 hits.

-- In nine games this season, the 32-year-old has put up an ERA of 4.89, with 7.4 strikeouts per nine innings.
-Opponents are hitting .234 against him.
+- The 30-year-old has put up an ERA of 4.07, with 6.3 strikeouts per nine innings, in five games this season.
+Opponents are hitting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.